ageir/chirp-rpi/README.md

 chirp.trigger()
 ```

 Triggers measurements on the activated sensors.
+To select which sensors to trigger use the attributes read_moist, read_light, read_temp.
+Set them to True for enabled, False to disabled.

 ### reset()